bygri/bygri.github.io/_posts/2018-01-24-vapor-3-with-docker.markdown

 Following this, it copies your `Config`, `Resources` and `Public` directories directly into the image.
 Add or remove directories as required.
 The last two `COPY` lines pull the Swift libraries and your app binary from the builder image.

-Finally, port 8080 is opened and your app is told to run when the image is launched.
+Finally, port 80 is opened and your app is told to run in production mode when the image is launched.

-> Beta note!
-At time of writing, setting `--env production` causes your Vapor app to not respond to incoming connections, so this flag is not set in the Dockerfile.

 Make sure you change `myappbinary` to the actual name of your binary.
 If using a Vapor template, it will be called `Run` by default.